cbolgiano/tinywatch/README.md

 <p align="center"><img src="https://github.com/cbolgiano/tinywatch/blob/develop/assets/img/tinywatch.png" /> </p>

 # tinywatch [![Build Status](https://travis-ci.org/cbolgiano/tinywatch.svg?branch=develop)](https://travis-ci.org/cbolgiano/tinywatch)
-A project to create an open source smart watch that is powered by TinyCircuits TinyScreen+, TinyShield NRF8001 BLE, etc.
+An open source smart watch that is powered by TinyCircuits TinyScreen+, TinyShield NRF8001 BLE, etc.

+I wanted a project to help familarize myself with the intriguing world of tinkering and physical computing.
+I figured a smart watch would be a perfect project to exercise the ingorance of these topics out of me.
+In addition to learning about tinkering and physical computing this project is an exercise in exploring the idea of deletibilty.
+I was not know of this ility until I watched: *[Greg Young - The art of destroying software](https://vimeo.com/108441214)*.
+Watch it and hopefully you will be as interested as I was when birthing this project to explore this interesting concept.

 ## Compatible Hardware